 Yes, most definitely, there are plans to keep working on this project.
-I hope to continue hosting awareness workshops in other areas and districts of Karnataka.
-Unfortunately, the annual waves of the pandemic have been frustrating my plans and efforts, not to speak of its demoralising effect on the researcher.
+I hope to continue hosting awareness workshops in other areas and districts of Karnataka and build a network where information on forest conservation related issues for communities will be shared widely through innovative methods, with the help of human resource trained in mass communication and media.